Jorge36/Chronometer/README.md

 # Chronometer
 Android Application - Chronometer using Java PL.

-There is a video in ./ named Chronometer-Testing.mkv
+There is a video in ./ named Chronometer-Testing.mkv.

 Some screenshots of the app: